aazahrou/aspirethemes.github.io/_docs/bold-ghost.md

 ---

-Also, you can follow the follwing steps to install the theme:
+Also, you can follow the following steps to install the theme:

 * Log into the admin section of your Ghost blog `yourblog.com/ghost`.
-* Select `Design` from the left hand side of your admin area and scroll to the bottom **Themes** section.
+* Select `Design` from the left-hand side of your admin area and scroll to the bottom **Themes** section.
 * Click on the `Upload a Theme` green button.
 * An upload box will open, then choose the theme (*bold.zip*) within the downloaded package.
 * Once uploaded, click on `Activate now` button to activate the theme immediately or `Close` if you want to activate it later.